 Qin Dynasty — The Epoch of Great Unification

-Qin Dynasty (221 BC — 207 BC) was the first centralized empire in the ancient history of China, which had a unified language, currency, and measurement, after having defeated the other six kingdoms of the Warring States Period (403 BC — 221 BC).
+The Qin Dynasty (221 BC — 207 BC) was the first centralized empire in ancient Chinese history, characterized by a unified language, currency, and measurement system, achieved through the defeat of the other six kingdoms during the Warring States Period (403 BC — 221 BC).

-Founding emperor Qin Shi Huang who constructed Great Wall and Terracotta Army, was the first Emperor of China.
+The founding emperor of the Qin Dynasty, Qin Shi Huang, who constructed the Great Wall and the Terracotta Army, was the first Emperor of China.

-Qin's political system set a foundation for Chinese feudal empires in the next 2000 years and was the starting point of "Great Unity" in Chinese culture.
+Qin's political system laid the foundation for Chinese feudal empires over the next 2000 years and marked the beginning of the concept of "Great Unity" in Chinese culture.

-In 14 years of the Qin Empire, three emperors ruled the empire.
+During the 14 years of the Qin Empire's reign, three emperors ruled the dynasty.

 Emperor Qin Shi Huang's Certificate (Hu Fu) to Deploy Forces Garrisoned in Yangling — National Museum of China